wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 For each map task, Hadoop places intermediate values into a circular buffer, located in memory, and is configurable under `mapreduce.task.io.sort.mb` (defaults to 100MB).
-This value is the total amount of data that a particular map task can output.
+This value is the total amount of output data that a particular map task can keep in memory.
 If a configurable percentage of this limit is met, then the data will be spilled to the disk as a _shuffle spill file_.
 Spills are written in a round-robin fashion.

 On any given node, multiple map tasks can be run, and as a result many spill files can be created.
 Hadoop merges all of the spill files, sorts, and then